albertocasagrande/pyModelChecking/README.md

 set([3])
 ```

-We built two CTL* formulas.
+The module `CTLS` is meant to deal with CTL* formulas.
+It can combine and model checks also CTL and LTL formulas.

 ```python
 >>> from pyModelChecking.CTLS import *